gazbert/bxbot/README.md

 cryptocurrency [exchanges](https://bitcoinwisdom.com/).

-The project contains the basic infrastructure to trade on a [cryptocurrency](http://coinmarketcap.com/) exchange... except for the trading strategies - you'll need to write these yourself.
+The project contains the basic infrastructure to trade on a [cryptocurrency](http://coinmarketcap.com/) exchange... except for the trading strategies - you'll need to write those yourself.
 A simple example [scalping strategy](http://www.investopedia.com/articles/trading/02/081902.asp) is included to get you started with the Trading API - take a look [here](http://www.investopedia.com/articles/active-trading/101014/basics-algorithmic-trading-concepts-and-examples.asp) for more ideas.